 And so I'm packing for my month-long travel (longer, actually), and as always, the question is, “What do I bring with me?”.

-I know I’ll have my laptop and my mobile devices.
-And I know I won’t bring my drone because there’s no worldwide standard regulation yet and being this an open trip (still) I don’t want to find myself having to leave my drone with any law enforcer.
+I know I'll have my laptop and mobile devices.
+And I know I won't bring my drone because there's no worldwide standard regulation yet.
+Since this is an open trip (still), I don't want to find myself having to leave my drone with any law enforcer.
+There are countries, like Morocco, where you can't even pass airport security if you carry a drone.

 Decisions, decisions

-To see all my options, you can look at my equipment on kit.com: what’s in my photo bag?
+You can see all my options by looking at my equipment on kit.com: what's in my photo bag?

 After years of DSLR and iPhoneography, I now own a mirrorless system (Fujifilm), allowing me to achieve high quality in my pictures while also travelling light.
 And I'm in freaking love with my Fujifilm X-T2 camera.